tgherzog/apidocs/API_SDMX_User_Guide_V1.md

 # Data Request

 Data calls are used to download data in Generic, Compact and JSON format.
-Users can request data for a country, series over a period, however data points in a single query cannot exceed more than 15000 data points.
+Users can request data for a country and series over a period, however data points in a single query cannot exceed more than 15,000 data points.
-In data calls, the dimensions are separated by "." dot as shown below
+In data calls, the dimensions are separated by `.` dot as shown below

 * *URL:*